 Why Quality Food Matters for Your Shar-Pei

-However, because they are more lethargic than other dogs, their diet becomes especially important.
+Because they are more lethargic than other dogs, Shar-pei’s diets becomes especially important.
 Good protein levels with a lower crude fat can help fight obesity.
 However, higher crude fats will serve the purpose of helping them keep the weight on should they become ill, or have conditions that prevent them from eating enough, or regularly.

 While they are susceptible to many eye conditions and other health concerns, a lot of them can be prevented with a high-quality diet.
 Unless the disease or condition is genetic or hereditary, the quality of their food can play a large role in prevention and overall health.